 \subsubsection{Simplifying activity labels}

-The number of unique activity labels present in the activity-table derived in the previous step is reduced by grouping related labels into simpler tags.
-We also rename some labels for clarity.
-Table~\ref{tab:vista-labels-replacement} shows the specific text replacements that we perform in the \kk{ACTIVITY} column of our activity-table from the previous step.
-The resulting activity-table has \A unique activity types, being: Home, Mode Change, Other, Personal, Pickup/Dropoff/Deliver, Shop, Social/Recreational, Study, With Someone, Work.
+The number of unique activity labels present in the activity-table derived in the previous step was reduced by grouping related labels into simpler tags.
+We also renamed some labels for clarity.
+Table~\ref{tab:vista-labels-replacement} shows the specific text replacements that we performed in the \kk{ACTIVITY} column of our activity-table from the previous step.
+The resulting activity-table has \A unique activity types, being: Home, (Transport) Mode Change, Other, Personal, Pickup/Dropoff/Deliver, Shop, Social/Recreational, Study, With Someone, Work.